 Although driving in Amsterdam is not recommended, car rental services are readily available at Schiphol Airport and in the city center along Overtoomstraat near Vondelpark.
 All major agencies are represented including Avis, Budget, Europcar, Hertz, National and Alamo.
 Driving and parking in the city can be a nightmare, but may be worth the hassle for those wishing to explore the countryside by car.
 Here is the list of car parks.

 Amsterdam is all the more spectacular seen from the water.
 The #1 Canal Cruise in Amsterdam takes you to many of the city’s highlights within one hour.
-The Westerkerk, the Anne Frank House, the narrowest house in Amsterdam: you’ll be able to see all of them during this canal cruise. ...Book tickets online Damrak pier 5, Amsterdam
+The Westerkerk, the Anne Frank House, the narrowest house in Amsterdam: you’ll be ...Book tickets online Damrak pier 5, Amsterdam

 Taking the Touristbus Amsterdam is the easiest and most pleasant way to admire the rich historic heritage Amsterdam offers you.
-It’s the old port, the lively Dam square, the splendid Royal Palace, the intrigue Red Light District, the gorgeous Skinny Bridge and much more.
-The ...Damrak 34, Amsterdam
+It’s the old port, the lively Dam square, the splendid Royal Palace, the intrigue Red Light District, ...Damrak 34, Amsterdam

 tel. +31 204 199 063